Thames Barrier Park

 Allain Provost and Alain Cousseran of Groupe Signes with Patel Taylor won the international competition to design the park in 1995.
 As the first largely post-modern design in London, the park has a fresh modern look with adventurous planting and dancing water fountains.

 The site was built on what was one of the country's most polluted sites, the former PRChemicals factory.
-Decontaminating the site took many years and was done with painstaking precision.
+Decontaminating the site took many years.